Loading...

 Now you have completed setting up all the options settings.

-Initializing the Grapheme Invwntory
+Initializing the Grapheme Inventory

 1. On the Tools menu, point to Grapheme Inventory, point to Initialize Grapheme Inventory, and then click From a word list or From a text data.
+If you selected From a word list, The Initialize Grapheme Inventory from the Word List dialog box appears.

 2. To select the word list, click Browse.
 Navigate and select the desired word list.